 The Indoor Track and Tennis facility’s track is open daily from 6 to 8 a.m. from January to March for indoor walking for members of the community.

-The Smith College Conference Center is available for rental to the community for private and professional gatherings.
-Local businesses and residents use the center for weddings, conferences, receptions and memorial services.
-Overlooking Paradise Pond and offering flexible catering options (including Smith College Catering), the center is an attractive, convenient meeting and retreat venue for groups of all sizes.
-Please contact firstname.lastname@example.org.
+The Smith College Conference Center, overlooking Paradise Pond, is available to the community for private and professional events.
+Local businesses and residents use the Center for a variety of events including weddings, conferences, receptions and memorial services.
+The center offers flexible catering options (including Smith College Catering) and is an attractive, convenient venue with several indoor and outdoor spaces.
+For special pricing and info, please contact firstname.lastname@example.org.

 Smith libraries hold more than 1.6 million items—books, periodicals, CDs, DVDs, music, manuscripts and more.
 The William Allan Neilson Library, the college’s main library for the humanities and social sciences, is closed for renovation until fall 2020.
 Young Library currently serves as the campus hub for library services.
 The two branch libraries, the Werner Josten Performing Arts Library and the Hillyer Art Library for fine arts and architecture, are also open for use of online and print collections and for research assistance.
 Young Library houses Special Collections, consisting of the Mortimer Rare Book Collection, the Sophia Smith Collection (women’s history) and the College Archives.
 All libraries are open to the public, who may use most materials and computer databases on-site at no charge.
 Members of the Smith, Five College and Smith alumnae communities may borrow from the libraries with an authorized borrowing card.
 For a modest fee, library cards are also available to adult residents of Hampshire, Hampden and Franklin counties who may borrow books from selected Smith College Library collections.